-Has someone sued you in Small Claims Court?
-If so, you need to create an Answer and file it with the court.
+Has someone sued you in small claims court?
+If so, you need to create an Answer and file it with the court within 30 days.

 If you want to sue the person who is suing you, you can fill out the “counterclaim” part of the form, as well.

-- If applicable, click here for the Disclosure of Exempt Income form
+- If applicable, get the Disclosure of Exempt Income form

-- If applicable, click here for the Financial Disclosure Statement form.
+- If applicable, get the Financial Disclosure Affidavit form

 Before you start, you will need: